 Healthy habits are the best way to avoid disease, prolong your life, and live more happily.
 But in the chaos of a woman’s daily life, healthy living may take back seat to chores, work, busy schedules, and more.
 Take these simple steps toward a longer, healthier life.

 Heart disease is the leading cause of death for American women.
-In the United States, 1 in 4 women dies from heart disease.
+In the United States, dies from heart disease.
 Exercise is one of the best ways to prevent heart disease and keep your ticker strong.
 It’s also beneficial for your mental and bone health.

 Aim for 30 minutes of movement at least four days per week.
 Aerobic, or cardio, exercise is best.
 This includes: